 After playing an abbreviated six-game varsity schedule during 2000-01, their first season of varsity play, the Purple Knights earned their first win against a varsity squad on Jan.
 4, 2002, blanking Massachusetts Institute of Technology (MIT), 4-0.

-In the past 14 years, Donovan has recruited players who have earned four ECAC East All-Conference honors, three ECAC East All-Rookie Team laurels, and 79 ECAC East All-Academic accolades.
-His players have been named ECAC East Rookie of the Week seven times, Goalie of the Week six times and Player of the Week six times.
+In the past 16 years, Donovan has recruited players who have earned four NEHC/ECAC East All-Conference honors, three NEHC/ECAC East All-Rookie Team laurels, and 96 NEHC/ECAC East All-Academic accolades.
+His players have been named NEHC/ECAC East Player of the Week seven times, Rookie of the Week seven times and Goalie of the Week six times.

 In 2005-06, goalie Annice Mason '06 was nominated for the 2006 Hockey Humanitarian Award, presented annually to college hockey's finest citizen, before Emily Loebs '16 was put forth in 2015-16.
 Another goalie, Marcy Ring '05, was previously nominated for NCAA Woman of the Year.
-Donovan's rosters have included players hailing from as close as neighboring New England states, Ontario and Quebec, and ranging from as far away as California, Florida, Maryland, Pennsylvania and Wyoming.
+Donovan's rosters have included players hailing from as close as neighboring New England states, Ontario and Quebec, and ranging from as far away as California, Colorado, Florida, Maryland, Pennsylvania and Wyoming.

 Donovan has an extensive hockey background, including coaching and evaluating at the USA Hockey Player Development Camp for girls ages 13-18 for the past 12 years, and coaching at a regional player development camp.
 He was a member of the coaching staff at the Phillips Exeter Academy Hockey Camp during many summers until 2005, and on-ice director of the staff as a member of the Breakaway Hockey Camp for Girls held each summer at Cairns Arena until 2006.
 In 2005 he was a coach at the Cornell Hockey Camp.
 Donovan has his USA Hockey Level 4 coaching certification.

 He served as an assistant coach for the Saint Michael's men from 1991-92 to 1993-94.
-In 1995, Donovan took over as coaching director for the Vermont Northern Lights women's program.
-He worked with the 13-15 age group, which was the district regional runner-up one year, and worked with the 16-19 group who were the district regional runner-up for two consecutive years.
+Donovan was also previously coaching director for the Vermont Northern Lights women's program.

 |2010-11||6-19-2||4-12-2||First Postseason Win in Program History|